zorp/zorp.github.com/_posts/2013-09-26-cool-icon-ressource.md

 ---
 {% include JB/setup %}

-In the thursday keynot at DrupalCon Prague [Aral Balkan](http://aralbalkan.com/) gave credit to [The Noun Project](http://thenounproject.com/)...
+In the thursday keynote at DrupalCon Prague [Aral Balkan](http://aralbalkan.com/) gave credit to [The Noun Project](http://thenounproject.com/)...
 Cool ressource I will have to remember that one.